nufailtd/terraform-budget-gcp/README.md

 ```
 run_post_install = true
 ```
-Then perform the following commands on the kluster_project folder:
+Then perform the following commands:

 - `terraform init` to get the plugins
 - `terraform plan` to see the infrastructure plan